 Oliver Gajda (Executive Director)

-Oliver co-initiated ECN in 2012 and went on to establish ECN as an international NGO in 2013 as Founding Executive Director and Chairman.
+Oliver co-initiated ECN in 2012 and went on to establish ECN as an international NGO in 2013 as Executive Director and Chairman.
 The past decade, Oliver has worked with venture capital, microfinance, technology and social entrepreneurship in both commercial and non-profit settings in Europe and the USA.
 Oliver is an Advisory Board Member at the SolarCoin Foundation and the Förderkreis Gründungs-Forschung e.V.
 (FGF).
 A former journalist, he started his career in the early 1990s in the publishing and business information industries.
 Oliver holds Master’s degrees from Solvay Business School and from the University of Hamburg and studied at SEESS (UCL) in London.
+Oliver is a member of the Executive Board of ECN.

 Francesca has a solid background in regional development and European Affairs.
 She joined ECN in February 2016 and, having previously worked for the Emilia-Romagna Delegation to the EU, she has a strong interest in dissemination of knowledge about crowdfunding through regional and local authorities.
-She is responsible for advocacy and organization of events, and is currently coordinating the CF4ESIF working group, aimed at exploring synergies and possibilities for the integration of crowdfunding into European Structural and Investment Funds.
+She is responsible for advocacy and the roll out of the national strategic groups and technical assistance, within ECN.
+She is focused on exploring synergies and possibilities for the integration of crowdfnding into European Structural and Investment Funds.
 She holds a Master’s Degree in International Relations from the University of Bologna, where she focused on researching the potential of crowdfunding for regional development from a European perspective.
+Francesca is a member of the Executive Board of ECN.

 Dr Conny Weber joined ECN in March 2016 and is responsible for our current and future European Commission projects.
 She has an extensive background in the field of innovation management and experience with EC projects’ management, due to her activities within the ISN – Innovation Service Network Group (since 2006).
 Her work and research topics are mainly related to innovative business models and alternative financing instruments, enhancing access to finance for entrepreneurs and SMEs.
 She holds a degree in information science from Saarland University (Germany).
 And a PhD in business studies from Karl-Franzens University Graz (Austria).